-Last month, the San Francisco-based nonprofit Transaction Processing Performance Council (TPC) marked its 20-year anniversary by offering vendor-neutral processing performance benchmarks, disclosing plans for future benchmarks and offering a workshop
+Last month, the San Francisco-based nonprofit Transaction Processing Performance Council (TPC) marked its 20-year anniversary by offering vendor-neutral processing performance benchmarks, disclosing plans for future benchmarks and offering a workshop for end users along the way.

 Currently, TPC's four active benchmarks are TPC-C and TPC-E for online transaction processing, TPC-H for decision support for ad hoc queries and TPC-App for business-to-business transactional Web services.